 We have shown how neural affective decision theory, as stated in our four principles and as implemented in the ANDREA model, can account for the central phenomena described by prospect theory and decision affect theory.
-Our view of the general process of decision making is summarized in Figure 12.
+Our view of the general process of decision making is summarized in Fig. 12.
 People are presented with a decision problem by verbal or perceptually experienced descriptions which they must interpret based on the context in which the decision is being made, resulting in an overall representation of the problem that is both cognitive and emotional.
 Options, outcomes, and goals can be encoded by verbal and other cognitive representations, but with an ineliminable emotional content; in particular, goals are emotionally tagged.
-The translation of the presentation of a problem and its context into an internal cognitiveemotional representation produces framing effects, because different representations will invoke different neural-affective evaluations.
-ANDREA shows how these evaluations can be computed by coordinated activity among multiple brain areas, especially the orbitofrontal cortex, the amygdala, and dopamine and serotonin systems involved in encoding positive and negative changes in valuation.
-The result is decisions that select options inducing the highest emotional subjective valuations.
+The translation of the presentation of a problem and its context into an internal cognitive-emotional